OpenEvalProject/evals/manuscripts/elife-80594/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/80594/elife-80594-fig2-v2.jpg)

 **Figure 2.:** (A) The larval MB has a core of γ Kenyon neurons whose dendrites project to the calyx (CA) neuropil and whose axons extend through the peduncle and bifurcate into a vertical and medial lobe.
 Projections from three clusters of aminergic neurons, the PAL, PPL1, and PAM clusters divide the axon array into 10 computational compartments: IP and LP: intermediate and lower peduncle; LA: lateral appendix; UVL, IVL, LVL: upper, intermediate, and lower vertical lobe; SHA: shaft; UT, IT, LT: upper, intermediate, and lower toe.
 PPL1 input largely indicates punishment, PAM input indicates reward, and PAL is unknown.
 The diagrams below highlight in gray (left) the compartments that lose contact with γ neuron axons during pruning and (right) the compartments that are not incorporated into the adult MB.
 (B) The adult MB has 16 compartments.
 It contains regrown γ neurons (gray) that lack the larval-specific vertical branch along with late developing α′β′ (green) and αβ (orange) Kenyon cells.
 These together form the medial (β′,β) and vertical (α′, α) lobe systems of the adult.
 Compartment designations are numbered and based on the Kenyon cell axons that they contain.
 (C) Projection of a multicolor flip-out (MCFO) image from a larval brain showing two MB input neurons that project bilaterally to the upper (UVL) and intermediate (IVL) compartments of the vertical lobes.
 Blue: neuroglian staining.
 (D) Schematic of the microcircuitry characteristic of larval and adult compartments.
-(E) Developmental timeline of the production of the three major classes of Kenyon cells that make up the mature MB.Figure 2—source data 1.Figure 2—source data 2.Figure 2—source data 3.Figure 2—source data 4.The anatomy of the adult form of MBIN-l1 was revealed using lines SS04484 and SS01624; that of DAN-f1 using lines MB065B and MB145B.Figure 2—source data 5.The anatomy of the adult form of DAN-g1 was revealed using lines SS017164 and SS01755; that of OAN-g1 using lines SS20844 and SS4268.Figure 2—source data 6.
+(E) Developmental timeline of the production of the three major classes of Kenyon cells that make up the mature MB.

 The MB receives flows of sensory information through projection neurons to the calyx, but our study focused on the sets of MB input neurons (MBINs) and output neurons (MBONs) that innervate the peduncle and lobes (Figure 2A and B).
 In both larvae and adults, these neurons divide the lobes into non-overlapping compartments (Figure 2C) that have a common microcircuit motif (Figure 2D; Eichler et al., 2017; Zheng et al., 2018).
 Each compartment is defined by the axonal tuft of an aminergic input cell that synapses onto Kenyon cell axons and onto a dedicated MBON(s).
 The Kenyon cell axons synapse onto each other and the MBONs but also feed back onto the MBINs (Figure 2D).
 The majority of the MBINs are dopaminergic neurons (DANs) but a few are octopaminergic neurons (OANs).
 Most DANs come from two clusters, the protocerebral anterior medial (PAM) cluster, which primarily encodes reward, and the protocerebral posterior lateral 1 (PPL1) cluster, which mainly encodes punishment (Saumweber et al., 2018; Cognigni et al., 2018; Eichler et al., 2017; Eschbach et al., 2020).
 Depending on their compartment, the MBONs are cholinergic, GABAergic, or glutaminergic.
 Interestingly, stimulation of the MBONs from PPL1-supplied compartments generally evokes approach behavior while stimulation of those from PAM supplied compartments evokes avoidance (Owald et al., 2015; Cognigni et al., 2018).
 Consequently, pairing punishment with a particular odor reduces the drive on MBONs that promote attraction.
 Behavior is therefore guided by a balance of avoidance versus attractive influences and the inhibition of neurons mediating one behavior then favors the opposite behavioral state (Thum and Gerber, 2019; Cognigni et al., 2018).
 The functions of some compartments, though, are complex because of extensive interconnections amongst MBONs and feedback from MBONs back to various MBINs (e.g., Eschbach et al., 2020; Li et al., 2020).